Dawson Knox: Personal life

 Knox is a Christian.
 Knox has partnered with P.U.N.T.
 Pediatric Cancer Collaborative, an organization founded by former Bills punter Brian Moorman, to support the organization through various initiatives.

 Knox's younger brother, Luke, played linebacker for the Ole Miss Rebels and was set to play the 2022 season for the Florida International University Panthers as a graduate transfer.
 Luke Knox died August 17, 2022, following a sudden hospitalization.

 On November 30, 2023, Knox became engaged to personal trainer Alex Seefeldt.
 He announced the engagement via Instagram on December 3.
 They married in July 2024.
+Knox and his wife gave birth to a daughter in December 2025, and he honored her birth with a touchdown celebration against the Patriots in week 15 of that season.

+Knox made a guest cameo as himself in the 2025 Hallmark Channel original film, Holiday Touchdown: A Bills Love Story.